 What is unfair dismissal

-Unfair dismissal is what occurs if you are fired from your employment unlawfully by your employer.
+Unfair dismissal means that your employment has been unfairly terminated by your employer, and one of the key statutory employment rights is not to be dismissed fro your employment.
 You have the right under the Employment Rights Act 1996 to make a claim for compensation to the Employment Tribunal if you believe that you have been unfairly dismissed.

 However, before you do make such a claim you should work through the steps below to ensure that you are entitled to make such a claim and, if possible, contact a firm of solicitors to have your case evaluated.